Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 Needless to say, discontinuing Risperdal cold turkey is not recommended, as it can cause the above-listed side effects.

-If things get to the point where you feel like you want to stop taking the medication, it is important to maintain contact with your doctor as they can keep your withdrawal symptoms to a minimum by considering your medical history and current status.
+With that said, if things get to the point where you feel like you want to stop taking the medication, it is important to maintain contact with your doctor.
+They can keep your withdrawal symptoms to a minimum by considering your medical history and current status.

 Common side effects of risperidone